a-schaefers/i3-wm-gruvbox-theme/README.md

 I did it like this:

 1. Install Vim gruvbox theme.
-I use the 'vim-plug' plugin manager.
+I use the 'vim-plug' plugin manager and enable vim gruvbox theme along with 256 colors in vimrc.
+Source the gruvbox color sh script in
-Enable vim gruvbox theme in vimrc.
-Source the gruvbox color sh script in .bashrc or .zshrc since I use URxvt (see my "note-about-terminals").
-I installed lightline which will also use the vim gruvbox theme also if you have it enabled in your vimrc.
-I also have font-awesome powerline-fonts installed along with Hack and Fantasque Sans Mono.
+.bashrc or .zshrc since I use URxvt (see my "note-about-terminals").
+I installed lightline which will use the vim gruvbox theme if you set it in the lightline vim settings.
+I also have font-awesome powerline-fonts installed along with Hack and Fantasque Sans Mono fonts.
 I use Fantasque Sans Mono for the terminal and Hack for almost everything else.

-2. Apply gruvbox 256 color scheme to .Xresources file.
+2. Apply gruvbox color scheme to .Xresources file.
 You will need to restart X server or refresh with Xrdb for this to take immediate effect on new terminals.